heartstchr/heartstchr.github.io/docs/web-development-services/index.md

 ---
-title: Custom Web Design & Development Services for Businesses
+title: Custom Web Development Services
 description: Stack Seekers provides end-to-end web development services for businesses of all sizes.
 Our solutions include front-end and back-end development, CMS integration, API development, and performance optimization — all aligned to support your growth and digital transformation goals.
 order: 3
 lastUpdated: false